basler/pylon-ros-camera/README.md

 ### Intrinsic calibration and rectified images

 ROS2 includes a standardised camera intrinsic calibration process through the *camera_calibration* package.
-This calibration process generates a file, which can be processed by the pylon ROS2 driver by setting the `camera_info_url` parameter in the `pylon_ros2_camera_component/config/default.yaml` file (it is the user parameter file loaded by default through the driver main launch file) to the correct URI (e.g. file:///home/user/data/calibrations/my_calibration.yaml).
+This calibration process generates a file, which can be processed by the pylon ROS2 driver by setting the `camera_info_url` parameter in the `pylon_ros2_camera_component/config/default.yaml` file (it is the user parameter file loaded by default through the driver main launch file) to the correct URI (e.g., file:///home/user/data/calibrations/my_calibration.yaml).

 If the calibration is valid, the rectified images are published through the `[Camera name]/[Node name]/[image_rect]` topic, only if a subscriber to this topic has been registered.